yeukhon/stock-quote/README.md

 ## Step 1
-Get your free API from Alpha Advantage: https://www.alphavantage.co/support/#api-key.
+Get your free API from Alpha Advantage: https://www.alphavantage.co/support/#api-key (note there is a 5-minute rate limit).

 ## Step 2
 Export your API key.